lucendio/lecture-devops-infos/content/guide/path.md

+---
+title: 'Path'
+---

 A guided path *(WIP)*
 =====================

 *Please note, that the following outlines do not claim to be exhaustive.*

-### 20 weeks to go - a rough timeline to help you structure the work ahead
+## 20 weeks to go - a rough timeline to help you structure the work ahead

+{{< hint warning >}}
+__DISCLAIMER__:

-*__DISCLAIMER__: This is no one-size-fits-all but merely an incomplete suggestion.
-It may or may not be helpful on your journey through the course, and it's probably not (fully) in sync with the course road map.*
+This is no one-size-fits-all but merely an incomplete suggestion.
+It may or may not be helpful on your journey through the course, and it's probably not (fully) in sync with the course road map.
+{{< /hint >}}

 Based on an average of 20 weeks (starting with the course *onboarding* and concluding with *review*).